HaThiPhuongLinh/Week05_Software-Architecture-and-Design/README.md

                 System.out.println("---receiver:" + message));
     }
    ```
+## Process
-Listening for message...
+Receiver is listening for message...

 ![image](https://github.com/HaThiPhuongLinh/Week05_Software-Architecture-and-Design/assets/109422010/75948533-f2db-42ca-bd08-0ee323e10c1d)

-When a sender dispatches a message, the receiver is poised to accept it, provided both share a common destination queue.
+> When a sender dispatches a message, the receiver is poised to accept it, provided both share a common destination queue.
 In this instance, the designated queue is "dynamicQueues/teo".

-Receiver: `Destination queue = session.createQueue("dynamicQueues/teo");`
+   > Receiver: `Destination queue = session.createQueue("dynamicQueues/teo");`

-Sender:` Destination destination = (Destination) ctx.lookup("dynamicQueues/dynamicQueues/teo");`
+   > Sender: `Destination destination = (Destination) ctx.lookup("dynamicQueues/dynamicQueues/teo");` <

+The sender sends a message, and the receiver receives it

 ![image](https://github.com/HaThiPhuongLinh/Week05_Software-Architecture-and-Design/assets/109422010/70901822-330e-40b2-96cb-7a1ce4e0484d)